reactjs/server-components-demo/README.md

 ## Setup

 You will need to have nodejs >=14.9.0 in order to run this demo.
 [Node 14 LTS](https://nodejs.org/en/about/releases/) is a good choice!
-If using `nvm`, You can run `nvm i` command before running `npm install`: it will install the recommended node version for You!
+(If you use `nvm`, run `nvm i` before running `npm install` to install the recommended Node version.)

   ```
   npm install